-Touching the dial # will open the Dial menu.
+Touching the dial # on a Dial control will open the Dial menu.
 The current dial setting will be highlighted (VFO in this example).
 Touch a button to select that function and return to the Dial control page.
 Touch the selected function to return to the Dial control without changing the selection.

-If the gray ring on the M5Dial is in [Navigation](#) or [Fine-Tune](#) mode, turn the ring to switch menu pages.
+If the gray ring on the M5Dial is in Navigation or Fine-Tune mode, turn the ring to switch menu pages.
 Otherwise, touch to the left or right on the footer button that is showing the menu page you are on (<1/5>).